 Butternut Squash Veggie Balls!
 Crispy on the outside, warm and fluffy on the inside.
 These veggie balls are A-MAZING!
 A must try!

 Lately I have been making a lot of butternut squash since it is in season and so flavorful this time of year.
 It is also very versatile.
-You can make so many recipes with it, including this delicious leftover rendition of my veggie balls.
+You can make so many recipes with it, including these delicious Butternut Squash Veggie Balls.
 I love to use leftover mashed anything to make cute little bite size dishes like this that my kids can dip.
 They love to dip things in sauce.
-Mostly ketchup of course but I won them over with this red sauce I paired with the veggies balls, by adding a little ketchup to it.
+Mostly ketchup of course but I won them over with this red sauce I paired with the veggies balls by adding a little ketchup to it.
 Pretty genius if I do say so myself.

-The day before I made these, I had some family over and had made my Stuffed Butternut Squash for dinner and it was a hit as always, so please check it out!
+The day before I had some family over and made my BEST Mashed Butternut Squash for dinner and it was a hit as always, so please check it out!
 Anyway, I had a few cups of leftover squash from that recipe and I was trying to think of a creative way to use it up and poof, this idea was born!

 These were so good and I cannot believe they are gluten-free and vegan!
 Score!!!

 One of the best parts of this recipe is the fact that it only contains a few ingredients and I was able to pull it together while my kids were eating breakfast.
 If you have small children then you understand how triumphant I felt!

 Here is how I made these delectable little balls of goodness!